 - Criminal hackers can use Wi-Fi scanners to capture transaction data from systems that aren't equipped with sufficient encryption software.

 - An extra device attached to or inserted in the card reader

-- An extra layer over the keypad buttons
+- An extra layer of material over the keypad buttons

-- The device is loose when touched or a slightly different color than the rest of the ATM
+- Parts that are loose or a slightly different color than the rest of the ATM

 - An unusual new device mounted near or on the ATM